ioBroker/ioBroker.docs/docs/en/install/images.md

 After images have been downloaded from the download page, they are written to the SD card using an image tool (e.g. Balena-Etcher).

 The further procedure for each individual image can be different.
-This is why there is a **Info** button under each image on the download page.
+This is why the **Info** button is located on the download page under each image.

 If you click on this, the ReadMe belonging to this image appears.